sr-gi/bolt13/13-watchtowers.md

 The ideal approach could be something in between.
 The tower is paid via a subscription to cover the storage costs and making DoS attacks having a financial cost.
 On top of that, the penalty transactions can include an output for the tower so the tower is encouraged to watch for beaches whilst allowing fee-bumping.

+## Data serilization and signing

+Request and receipts are serialized in big-endian, concatenating their values in the given order if they contain more than one value (as is the case of the appointment receipt).
+The signature algorithm follows the approach developed by lnd and currently implemented by both lnd and c-lightning [#specinatweet](https://twitter.com/rusty_twit/status/1182102005914800128):

+Signatures are [zbase32 encoded](https://philzimmermann.com/docs/human-oriented-base-32-encoding.txt) and are performed over the sha256d of the message (`receipt` serialization) prefixed by `"Lightning Signed Message:"`, that is:

+	zbase32(SigRec(SHA256(SHA256("Lightning Signed Message:" + serialized_data))))

 ## No compression of penalty transaction